Graduate Certificate in Project Management

 Who is this course suitable for?

-The GradCertPM is a short, specialised qualification taught at an advanced undergraduate level; over 4 to 12 months.
+The GradCertPM is a short, specialised qualification taught at an advanced undergraduate level; which can be completed over 4 to 12 months.

 The course is ideal for anyone who already has a bachelor's degree and wishes to broaden their skillset by adding another qualification that will help them stand out in the competitive job market - while enjoying the flexibility of online study.